MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/overview-of-remote-ndis--rndis-.md

 Microsoft also provides a USB bus transport driver that implements a mechanism for carrying the Remote NDIS messages across the USB bus.
 This driver transports standardized Remote NDIS messages between the Remote NDIS miniport driver and the bus-specific driver, such as USB.
 The bus-specific drivers are also required to map any bus-specific requirements, such as power management, into standardized Remote NDIS messages.
 The transport driver for USB 1.1 and 2.0 is implemented and maintained by Microsoft and distributed as part of Windows.

-This structure allows a single device driver to be used for any Remote NDIS device for which there is a bus-specific transport layer.
+This structure allows a single device driver to be used for any Remote NDIS device for which there's a bus-specific transport layer.
 In addition, only one bus transport layer is required for all network devices on a specific bus.

-This section includes the following additional topics:
+This section includes the following articles:

 [Benefits of Remote NDIS](benefits-of-remote-ndis.md)